intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/drm-tip.rst

 Only add or remove commits if you really know what you're doing.
 When in doubt, ask the maintainers.

+Always ask for maintainer/committer ack before adding/removing commits.
+IRC ack is sufficient.
+Record the ``Acked-by:`` in commits being added.

 Apply new commits on top with regular push.
-The commit message needs to explain why the patch has been applied to topic/core-for-CI.
+The commit message must explain why the patch has been applied to topic/core-for-CI.
 If it's a cherry-pick from another subsystem, please reference the commit with ``git cherry-pick -x`` option.
 If it's a patch from another subsystem, please reference the patch on the mailing list with ``Link:`` tag.

+New commits always need an associated gitlab issue for tracking purposes.
+The goal is to have as few commits in topic/core-for-CI as possible, and we need to be able to track the progress in making that happen.
+Reference the issue with ``References:`` tag.
+Add the ``core-for-CI`` label to the issue.
+(Note: Do not use ``Closes:`` because the logic here is backwards; the issue is having the commit in the branch in the first place.)

 Instead of applying reverts, just remove the commit.
 This implies ``git rebase -i`` on the current baseline; see directions above.
+Close the associated gitlab issue when removing commits.